mannylopez/TinyMoon/README.md

 ![Tiny Moon icon](images/TinyMoonIcon_256x256.png)
-# Tiny Moon
+# Tiny Moon Swift Package

-A tiny Swift Package to calculate the moon phase for any given date
+A tiny Swift Package to calculate the moon phase for any given date.
+Works completely offline.

 Compatible with iOS and MacOS